viggen66/Fast672/README.md

-New test for Fast672 webhost
+New test for Fast672 Webhost, with direct GoldHen load without use Mira-Loader